 First, let’s get the obvious question out of the way: why litecoins?
 After all, bitcoins are worth more, right?
 The simple answer is that at the time of this writing, litecoins are currently the most profitable cryptocurrency to mine when you take into account how much each coin is worth, and the time required to mine one.
 Rest assured that if the situation changes, and another cryptocurrency suddenly surpasses litecoin as the best mining option, the rig outlined in the guide should have no problem switching over to a new coin.

 This guide will be broken into several parts, each focusing on a different aspect of building your first mining rig.
 First, let’s take a look at what you’ll need in terms of hardware to put a respectable miner together.

 Build your own Litecoin Mining Rig, part 1: Hardware

-3/15/2017: This guide is roughly three years old.
+4/06/2017: This guide is roughly three years old.
 Please don’t attempt to buy any of the hardware recommended here—it’s quite obsolete!
-If you’re looking for information about modern GPU mining, please click here for my recent post on the subject.
+If you’re looking for information about modern GPU mining, please click here for my updated 2017 guide on mining Ethereum.

 Here is the list of hardware that I recommend:

 Update 11/26/2013: The Radeon 7950 video cards are sold out pretty much everywhere.
 They’re still the best option for mining if you can find them, but if you can’t, then the new Radeon R9 280X cards are likely your best option.
 They do consume a fair bit more power though, so you”ll want to upgrade your power supply as well (this 1250w Seasonic should support three 280X GPUs without problems).
 As for brands, I recommend these Sapphire, Gigabyte, and MSI 280X cards for now.
 I’ll be updating the rest of my guide at some point in the near future with optimal settings for the 280X, so stay tuned.